DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/grouping.md

 .embedded-demo({ "path": "scheduler-grouping/group-by-dates", "showThemeSelector": true })

-It is worth mentioning that grouping by date doesn't work with the [MonthView](./month-view.md) plugin) due to hot the timetable cells are distributed in the Scheduler.
+It is worth mentioning that grouping by date doesn't work with the [MonthView](./month-view.md) plugin) due to how the timetable cells are distributed in the Scheduler.